nbaronti/Homework_1/README.md

 ## Square Overview and Company Origin

 Square was founded in 2009 by Jack Dorsey and Jim McKelvey.
 In the company's infancy, Square started as an idea to enable small businesses to process sales through a mobile payments platform.
-Jack Doresey initially envisioned the idea for Square with Jim McKelvey, his former boss who was a high-end faucet & fittings glass blower looking for ways to expand his business's sales by offering additional payment methods beyond traditional cash payments.
+Jack Dorsey initially envisioned the idea for Square with Jim McKelvey, his former boss who was a high-end faucet & fittings glass blower looking for ways to expand his business's sales by offering additional payment methods beyond traditional cash payments.
 The idea for Square eventually evolved into the company's first product, the Square Reader.
 This square-shaped device enabled business owners to accept credit card payments by downloading the Square application and connecting the reader to their mobile device.

 According to crunchbase.com, Square has raised a total of $601.2M over 11 rounds of venture capital and equity funding to date.
 The company had several rounds of Series B through E funding in 2010 through 2014 prior to its IPO in November 2015, in which the company raised approximately $243M at an implied market value of approximately $2.9B.

 Since it's IPO, Square has evolved its product & service offerings well beyond it's initial Square Reader.
-Square now offers an extenstive suite of additional digital payment, commerce, and banking solutions for companies of all sizes within varying industries.
+Square now offers an extensive suite of additional digital payment, commerce, and banking solutions for companies of all sizes within varying industries.
 In addition, Square has created new products to not only support merchants, but also support the customers of merchants.

 Put simply, the company has a clear goal of creating tools to empower and enrich all people.
 An excerpt from the company's website states the following: